psacre/info0948-introduction-to-intelligent-robotics/setup/README.md

   9. Depending on your host's network configuration, you might have to adjust the network settings of the virtual machine.
 10. If on first start, the virtual machine displays a warning that a network interface was not found, press **Change Network Settings** and select the **Name** of your host's primary network adapter.

 # Use of the virtual machine
 When you start the virtual machine with VMWare or VirtualBox, a window with Linux running will pop up.
-On the desktop, you will find a ROS terminal link on which ROS2 and Gazebo are installed.
+On the desktop, you will find many shortcuts.
+One of them is called **ROS2 foxy terminal**.
+This shortcut will open a terminal with ROS2 foxy and Gazebo installed.
 Note that opening the terminal with the shortcut Ctrl + alt + T will open a terminal that DO NOT have ROS2 and Gazebo installed.
+The other shortcuts won't be usefull for this course.